The Ultimate Guide to Motor Movers

 Al-Ko’s Mammut motor mover counters these issues by being fitted on the side of the chassis member, therefore giving four to six inches (10-15cm) of extra ground clearance.

-Things to consider when buying a motor mover
+Things to consider when buying a motor mover for your caravan

 Ground clearance.
 As mentioned, the distance from the Tarmac to the base of the mover is crucial to minimise the chances of damage.
 Four inches (10cm) should be an absolute minimum, but six to eight inches (15-20cm) is better.